-Wind Island consists of concrete caissons, located in the North sea approx. 100 km from the shore.
+In the North Sea, a wind energy hub, VindØ (Wind Island) will be build as an artifical island 100 kilometres from shore.
 From here the wind electricity can be collected and forwarded to the shore.
 The location of the wind farm makes it invisible from the shore.
 To ensure a public ownership of the transmission grid, the government owned company Energinet, who owns the general energy infrastructure in Denmark, are able to buy a park of the island to install a transmission cable.

 The Energy Island is an important part of an economic-sensible expansion of the offshore electricity capacity.
 In Addition, it has the potential of becoming an exportable product.
 The experiences from the North sea could be shared with the rest of the world.